AADad578/CS180/README.md

 - ERROR:Payload Not a User
 - ERROR:Invalid Username

+RemoveItem:Item
+- OK:null
+- ERROR:Payload Not an Item
+- ERROR:Selected Item not found

 ## RequestTester - Ankur Raghavan

 This testing class tests the Request class's ability to store both actions and payloads, and the getters associated with that